Skip to main content

 • Emerging markets in Asia are widely expected to be the largest growth markets for LNG demand globally, but — depending on the duration of the Iran conflict — they could once again find themselves at the mercy of global commodity markets and geopolitical uncertainty.

-• Asia's surge in coal use is a short-term stopgap amid the Iran war, given that LNG power supplies remain limited and countries are unable to afford or procure available LNG cargos.
+• Asia's surge in coal use is a short-term stopgap amid the Iran war, given that LNG power supplies remain limited and countries are unable to afford or procure available LNG cargoes.
 Coal may not be directly affected by the Iran crisis.
 But as demand rises, coal prices are rebounding to historical levels.
 The more expensive this crisis becomes, the more likely we are to see shifts away from imported fuels towards domestic renewables.

 Sources & Resources: IEEFA’s Sam Reynolds in the Associated Press, on CNN and in The Financial Times.